inginerie-software-2023-2024/proiect-inginerie-software-shark-rockets/assets/user_stories.md

 ## Network Administrator
 - As a network administrator, I want to be able to set up this infrastructure on my Kubernetes cluster, so that my organization can benefit from the parallelization features provided.
+    - Scenario: Deploying the Koala & Eucalypt solution.
+        - Given: The network administrator intends to deploy the solution within the company's cluster.
+        - When: The network administrator executes the Kubernetes (Helm) setup.
+        - Then: The infrastructure becomes operational on the company's cluster.
 - As a network administrator, I want to be able to scale the cluster by adding or removing machines dynamically so that the cluster perfectly fits the users’ needs.
+    - Scenario: Scaling the infrastructure up or down.
+        - Given: The network administrator intends to increase or decrease the number of worker pods (for workload acceleration or cost reduction).
+        - When: The network administrator executes the Kubernetes (Helm) deployment update.
+        - Then: The number of workers is scaled up or down accordingly.